-Plot: Doug and Skeeter gear up to go to FunkyTown’s latest attraction; a haunted house called Bloostone Manor.
-While Doug is initially excited to go, especially when he’s going while dressed as one of his heroes, Race Canyon, he becomes more and more scared as people talk about how scary it is.
+Plot: Doug and Skeeter gear up to go to FunkyTown’s latest attraction; a haunted house called Bloodstone Manor.
+While Doug is initially excited to go, especially when he’s going while dressed as one of his favorite heroes, Race Canyon, he becomes increasingly scared as people talk about how scary it is.
 He stalls going to the park by trick-or-treating and getting to the park so late that the line is so long that making it to the front before closing would be very hard.
 Lo and behold, they make it to the front just as the park closes.

 After one of the park employees leaves, the door to the haunted house opens and Doug, Skeeter and Roger go in.
 They enjoy the various thrills and scares of the ride until the ride suddenly shuts down due to the park closing.
 Trapped in the haunted house, Doug and Skeeter lose track of Roger and slowly start believing that the place truly is haunted and that Roger is in trouble.
 While Skeeter wants to leave as soon as possible, Doug continues to try and find him.